 “Since you cannot be my bride, you must be my tree!
 Laurel, with you my hair will be wreathed, with you my lyre, with you my quiver.
 You will go with the Roman generals when joyful voices acclaim their triumph, and the Capitol witnesses their long processions.
 You will stand outside Augustus’s doorposts, a faithful guardian, and keep watch over the crown of oak between them.
 And just as my head with its uncropped hair is always young, so you also will wear the beauty of undying leaves.”

-Bernini masterfully showed all the curls on the girl’s hair and the transition of the body into the bark.
+Bernini masterfully showed all the curls on the girl’s hair and the body’s transition into the bark.
 He also knew how to properly polish the marble surface to show the beauty and greatness of his work.
 The sculpture is filled with life, changing under the eyes of people.
 If you go to its left side, you can see the joy of the young man because he caught the fugitive, as well as the fear in the eyes of the girl.
 Standing right in front of the sculpture changes the look of the composition: Daphne is not so worried anymore, but Apollo is terrified and desperate.
 Bernini combined in his work the contradictory principles of images.